JackDrogon/JackDrogon/README.md

 ![](https://komarev.com/ghpvc/?username=JackDrogon)

-I’m a Database System and BlockChain Developer.
+I’m a BlockChain and Database System Developer.

-* 🤔 I'm interested in Database System such as OLTP(NoSQL, NewSQL), OLAP, HTAP, HSAP.
+* 🤔 I'm interested in BlockChain infra and also Database Systems such as OLTP(NoSQL, NewSQL), OLAP, HTAP, HSAP.
 OS and compiler is also sexy.
-AI and blockchain are my cup of tea too!
+AI is my cup of tea too!
 * 👯 I have worked with linux kernel, compiler(gcc/llvm/go/rust/python/ruby/erlang/elixir), db(riak,memcached, redis, tikv, tidb, some ByteDance self-developed databae systems, clickhouse, doris)...
 * 🏢 I'm a freelancer.
 I used to work for Bytedance and SelectDB.
 * 👨🏻‍💻 I'm a multi-paradigm programmer.
 Working with C++, Rust, Go, Python, Ruby, Erlang/Elixir, Java and etc...